pinax/pinax-models/README.rst

    (or deleted for that matter).
 #.
 It is a valid request when an item is fetched by its primary key value, that
    the object should return, even if it is marked as deleted.

-On May 25, 2015, Patrick donated `django-logicaldelete` to Pinax and as part of that process, `pinax-models` was born and the code incorporated into that package.
-It remains just a Django app and can be quite independently of other Pinax apps.

-To learn more about Pinax, see http://pinaxproject.com/

 Installing pinax-models